Heavy-tailed configuration models at criticality: Path counting

 \section{Path counting}

-In this section, we derive a generalization of \cite[Lemma 5.1]{J09b} by extending their argument.
-Let $V_n'$ denote the vertex chosen according to the distribution $F_n$ on $[n]$, independently of the graph.
+In this section, we derive a generalization of \cite[Lemma 5.1]{J09b} by extending the argument therein.
+Let $V_n'$ denote the vertex chosen according to the distribution $G_n$ on $[n]$, independently of the graph.
+We will later take $G_n$ to be the uniform distribution on $[n]$, and the size-biased distribution with the sizes being proportional to the degrees.
 Also, let $D_n'$ denote the degree of $V_n'$, $D_n$ denote the degree of a uniformly chosen vertex (independently of the graph) and $\mathscr{C}(v)$ denote the connected component containing $v$. \begin{lemma} Let $\bld{w} = (w_i)_{i\in [n]}$ be a weight sequence and consider $\mathrm{CM}_n(\bld{d})$ such that $\nu_n<1$.
 Then,

 \end{lemma} \begin{proof} Consider all possible paths of length $l$ starting from $V_n'$ and the $w$-value at the end of those paths.
 If we sum over all such paths together with a sum over all possible $l$, then we obtain an upper bound on $\sum_{i\in \mathscr{C}(V_n')}w_i$.
 Write $\E_v[\cdot]$ for the expectation conditional on $V_n'=v$.
 Thus,